-can save it to a location on your computer and transfer it to the USB device at another time.
+You can save the configuration directly to the USB device, or you can save it to a location on your computer and transfer it to the USB device at another time.
 The configuration file is saved as a .tcf file.

-Click "Finish".

-If you transferred the configuration data over the network, the MTL Tofino Configurator displays a results page indicating whether or not the transfer was successful.
-Click "OK" to close this dialog box.
-When the transfer is successful, verification files for each Tofino SA configured will be returned to the MTL Tofino Configurator.
+- · Click "Finish". - If you transferred the configuration data over the network, the Eaton Tofino Configurator displays a results page indicating whether or not the transfer was successful.
+Read the "Validation Mechanism for Firewall Rules" section for more information. - Click "OK" to close this dialog box.
+When the transfer is successful, verification files for each Tofino SA configured will be returned to the Eaton Tofino Configurator.